votedotorg/votedotorg-state-site-tracking/README.md

 ### Environment variables

-We use the dotenv package to to manege environment variables needed for things like database connection details.
+We use the dotenv package to to manage environment variables needed for things like database connection details.

-To setup conneting to the database, copy the file `.env.template` to `.env` and add the values from the fields.
-This will allow the scripts that need to connect to the datase get the right connection info.
+To setup connection to the database, copy the file `.env.template` to `.env` and add the values for the fields.
+This will allow the scripts that need to connect to the database to get the right connection info.